TransparentHealth/mu2/transport/creating-certificates-for-ttt.md

 Good Certificates
 ------------------
-   1. a Trust Anchor, we will name "your-domain.com".
-You will need the file "your-domain.der".
+   1. a Trust Anchor, we will name "example.com".
+You will need the file "example.der".
-   2. A domain-bound certificates, built from the aforementioned "your-domain.", for "ttt.your-domain.com".
-You will need the files "ttt.your-domain.com.p12" and "ttt.your-domain.com.der".
+   2. A domain-bound certificates, built from the aforementioned "example.com", for "ttt.example.com".
+You will need the files "ttt.example.com.p12" and "ttt.example.com.der".

 Negative Certificates
 ----------------------